 Calling all creepy crawly enthusiasts and animal lovers!

-You don’t have to go far to visit new and exciting animals.
+You don’t have to go far to visit exotic and exciting animals.
 Not only are the animals rare and amazing, you’ll also get to learn about preservation and conservation while you’re there.
 How cool is that?

 Urban Safari Rescue Society rescues and cares for exotic animals surrendered to them, as well as educates the public about animals, the natural world and conservation issues.
 They encourage curiosity and learning about animals and their habitat, and have been educating the community about conservation for 28 years.
 They offer tours of their facilities, information on all the animals, and encourage people to sponsor the animals as well.